steven-halla/casino_hell/README.md

-i need to set it to where you need a spirit of 2 to equip amulet of erika on slots hacked the first spin never reads out message oppposum in a can not levling me up i have over 2100 exp for level 7 test exp for all screens for all levels
+i need to set it to where you need a spirit of 2 to equip amulet of erika on slots hacked the first spin never reads out message oppposum in a can not levling me up i have over 2100 exp for level 7 tested exp for all levels,there is a rogue exp bug that didnt' level me up

+lets rebalance game so if you bring rib demon below 1000 you get the item